Jul 08 2021

-We offer new experiences rather than fixing.
+We offer new experiences rather than fixing them.
 It is, therefore, a broadening and whole-body approach.

 So, there you have it.
 My take on Sexological Bodywork.
 Your questions answered.

-If you would like to ask another question, are sufficiently enthused by what you have read, or simply curious, you are welcome to contact me on email@example.com
+If you would like to ask another question, are sufficiently enthused by what you have read, or simply curious, you are welcome to contact me at firstname.lastname@example.org

 Nov 12 2018

 I don’t know about you, but nobody ever spoke to me, in a healthy way about masturbation.
 Come to think of it, nobody really told me about touching any part of my body in a caring or loving way.

 In a world where having a self care ritual is core to being a healthy human, I wonder, how many of those rituals involve masturbation, touching your body, or self pleasure?

 Masturbation remains heavily stigmatised.
 If you are having sex with another, or others, then you must be doing something right, right?
 But, having sex with yourself.
 Touching your own body for pleasure!
 No, no, no, or at least, keep it to yourself.
 Shhhh!

 Why?
 Is it a problem with the word?
 I think it could be.

 The definition of masturbation is, ‘stimulation of the genitals with the hand for sexual pleasure’.